-Social media has become an unparalleled marketing force—and is showing no signs of slowing down.
-It’s doubtful any business owner in this day and age needs to be convinced of the importance of social media marketing (it isn’t 2004 anymore or even 2014).
+It’s doubtful any hotel owner in this day and age needs to be convinced of the importance of social media marketing (it isn’t 2004 anymore or even 2014).
 But acknowledging the need to be on social media platforms isn’t enough.
 You need to make sure you’re doing it right.
-Here are the most important social media do’s and don’ts to get you on the right track:
+Here are the most important social media dos and don’ts to get you started.

 DO be consistent across accounts.
 This is (of course) essential for profile information like your address, phone number, and website URL, but it’s just as necessary for branding and messaging.
-Maintaining common color schemes, profile pictures and style will improve brand recognition and inspire credibility.
+Maintain common color schemes, profile pictures, and style to improve brand recognition and inspire credibility.
 That said, you can’t simply copy and paste each post across platforms.
 You need to adapt your content to the channel you’re using.

 DON’T get passive.
-Creating an account and then failing to post regularly is worse than having no account at all.
-Social media is a dynamic medium that requires regular attention to be effective.
+Creating an account and failing to post regularly is worse than having no account at all.
+Social media requires regular attention to be effective.
 It’s a conversation…so you have to engage.
 Make it easier on yourself by gathering guest data first and figuring out which platforms your customers frequent.
 You don’t have to be on every channel.

 DO use analytics.
-Like any marketing strategy, you should constantly be evaluating the performance of your content.
-Whether you’re utilizing the features offered by social media platforms—like Twitter analytics and Facebook Insights—or third party tools, paying attention to analytics can help you get the most out of the platform.
-Identifying key information about your demographic, highlighting content that is the most effective and determining the best time of day to post are just a few insights to be gained from the practice.
+Like any marketing strategy, you should constantly evaluate the performance of your content.
+Whether you utilize the features offered by social media platforms—like Facebook Insights—or third-party tools, analytics enable you to get the most out of your account.
+You can identify key demographics, highlight your most effective content, and determine the best time of day to post among other information.

 DON’T forget to leave your mark.
-You spend a lot of time and energy on your social media pages so don’t miss an opportunity to promote them.
-Be sure to include social media marks on your website, newsletters, and other marketing collateral.
+You spend a lot of time and energy on your social media pages, so don’t miss an opportunity to promote them.
+Include social media icons and handles on your website, newsletters, and other marketing collateral.
 You can even include them on signage around your property, for instance on a coaster.

-DO keep it concise.
-The key to a good post is brevity.
+DO be concise.
 People don’t visit their favorite brand’s Facebook, Instagram, or Twitter page to read an essay.
-They’re looking for palatable content that gets to the point.
-Keep your posts and captions short and sweet and your viewers will be much more likely to engage.
+They look for palatable content that gets to the point.
+Keep your posts and captions short and sweet, and your viewers are much more likely to engage.

 DO encourage engagement.
 As already mentioned, social media is a dynamic and personal medium.
-To find success on the platform, you need to use your account to have a dialogue with your followers.
+You need to have a dialogue with your followers.
 Post content that encourages users to engage and make sure to respond and interact with them when they do.
 Many people have turned to social media for customer service (it’s more convenient than a phone call).
 If you can’t always get back to them right away, use an automated message with a time frame for when you will be able to respond.

 DON’T ignore bad comments.
 Negative reviews are part of the hospitality game.
 Everyone gets them.
 To mitigate the repercussions, it’s essential you respond.
-Offer your apologies and provide your direct contact information (in a private message) for further concerns and communication.
+Offer apologies and provide your direct contact information (in a private message) for further concerns and communication.
 It’ll earn your property a much stronger online reputation than simply ignoring or deleting them.
 Online reputation management software like Revinate and Birdeye helps to make sure you don’t miss anything.